Rio de Janeiro, 2016

 London, 2012

-Croatia went undefeated throughout the men's Olympic water polo tournament and squared off with 2011 world champions Italy in the gold medal game, winning its first Olympic title 8-6.
-Serbia captured the bronze medal for the second consecutive Games, again topping Montenegro in the bronze medal game.
+Croatia went undefeated throughout the men's Olympic water polo tournament and squared off with 2011 world champions Italy in the gold-medal game, winning its first Olympic title 8-6.
+Serbia captured the bronze medal for the second consecutive Games, again topping Montenegro in the bronze-medal game.
 Four years after claiming silver in Beijing, the U.S. men finished the tournament in eighth place.

-After two prior appearances in the gold medal game without claiming the Olympic title, the U.S. women handily topped Spain for gold by a score of 8-5.
-Team USA's Maggie Steffens scored 21 goals throughout the tournament, including five in the gold medal game.
+After two prior appearances in the gold-medal game without claiming the Olympic title, the U.S. women handily topped Spain for gold by a score of 8-5.
+Team USA's Maggie Steffens scored 21 goals throughout the tournament, including five in the gold-medal game.
 It was Spain's first appearance in a women's Olympic water polo tournament.
-Australia and Hungary played in a rematch of the Beijing 2008 bronze medal game, with Australia pulling out the win again in overtime.
+Australia and Hungary played in a rematch of the 2008 Beijing bronze-medal game, with Australia pulling out the win again in overtime.

 Beijing, 2008

 The men's water polo Olympic title went to Hungary for the third consecutive time, and ninth overall (the most of any nation in men's water polo) after they beat the United States 14-10.
-The bronze medal went to Serbia, who competed against the newly independent Montenegro.
+The bronze medal went to Serbia, who competed against the newly-independent Montenegro.
 Formerly, Serbia and Montenegro had competed as one team.

-In the women’s gold medal game between the Netherlands and the United States, the score was tied at halftime at 5-5.
+In the women’s gold-medal game between the Netherlands and the United States, the score was tied at halftime at 5-5.
 Late in the fourth quarter the score was tied again at 8-8.
 The Dutch edged the Americans with another goal with less than 30 seconds on the clock to take the title 9-8.
-In the bronze medal game, Australia edged Hungary, 12-11.
+In the bronze-medal game, Australia edged Hungary, 12-11.

 Athens, 2004

-Hungary defended their Olympic men’s title, this time beating out Serbia for the gold.
+Hungary defended their Olympic men’s title, this time beating out Serbia for gold.
 The score was tied 5-5 at halftime, and Serbia surged in the third quarter with two more goals.
 For the final 13 minutes of the game, Hungary scored three goals to Serbia's zero, and the game was decided with Hungary winning 8-7.

 On the women's side, Italy beat out Greece in the second overtime period.
-The United States and Australia squared off in the bronze medal game, with the U.S. winning 6-5.
+The United States and Australia squared off in the bronze-medal game, with the U.S. winning 6-5.

 Sydney, 2000

 Hungary’s men walloped the Russians, who were likely exhausted from their 10 minutes of intense overtime play in the semifinal game.
 The score of the final was 13-6.
-The bronze medal game was equally one-sided, as Yugoslavia beat Spain 8-3.
+The bronze-medal game was equally one-sided, as Yugoslavia beat Spain 8-3.

 The women's competition was introduced 100 years after men's water polo was included in the Olympic program.
 There was an exhibition game (not for medals) between two Dutch teams at the 1920 Games at Antwerp.
 In the inaugural women's water polo final, Australia topped the United States 4-3.
 Russia defeated the Netherlands for bronze 4-3.